 Is eOption a Scam?
 Is eOption Safe and Legitimate Brokerage Firm?
-Are Money and Investments Protected?
+Are Your Money, Assets and Investments Insured?

 member of the SIPC, funds are available to meet customer claims up to a ceiling of $500,000, including a maximum of $250,000 for